 - Spare blades for your clippers and trimmers.

-- Clipper oil, a cleaning brush, blade wash and disinfectant — see how to clean and oil your clippers.
+- Clipper oil, a cleaning brush, blade wash and disinfectant — see how to clean and maintain your clippers.

 Client comfort and hygiene